Grant's leaf-toed gecko

 Grant's leaf-toed gecko (Hemidactylus granti) is a species of gecko, a lizard in the family Gekkonidae.
-The species is endemic to Socotra.

-Usually it can be found camouflaging at rocky areas, for example cliffs, and mountain peaks.
+The species is endemic to the island Socotra.
+Usually it can be found camouflaging at rocky areas such as cliffs and mountain peaks.

 Etymology

 The specific name, granti, is in honor of Scottish ornithologist William Robert Ogilvie-Grant.

+Geographic range

+H. granti is found in the Hajhir Mountains of Socotra, Yemen.

+Habitat

+The preferred natural habitat of H. granti is rocky areas, but not limestone, at altitudes of 970–1463 m.